 - Written notice of withdrawal received prior to 4:00 p.m.
-PDT on June 2, 2017: Refund of all tuition paid, less $50 handling fee.
-For workshops refund of tuition paid, less $10 handling fee.
+PDT on June 1, 2018: Refund of all tuition paid, less the non-refundable student registration fee and less a $50 processing fee.
+For workshops: refund of tuition paid, less the non-refundable student registration fee and less a $10 processing fee.

-- Refunds will not be given for unused days whether it is due to dropping the course, vacation, special events, short-term illnesses, exclusion from school due to infectious diseases, or other personal commitments requiring an absence from class.
+- No refunds will be given for unused days whether it is due to dropping the course, vacation, special events, short-term illnesses, exclusion from school due to infectious diseases, or other personal commitments requiring an absence from class.

-- Refunds will not be given to students who are dropped for non-attendance on the first day of their summer school class, regardless of the reason for the absence.
+- No refunds will be given for students who are dropped for non-attendance on the first day of their summer school class, regardless of the reason for the absence.